 This is one of the easiest parts of our “No More Eczema” formula.
-Just pick up a probiotic for kids at your local pharmacy or supermarket.
-My toddler loves the grape-flavored probiotics I give him every morning.
+Just pick up a probiotic for kids at your local pharmacy or supermarket, or on Amazon.

-They build up his immune system so his skin (the largest organ, as we all know) has the power to fight back.
+They build up the immune system so their skin (the largest organ, as we all know) has the power to fight back.
 You’ve got to get rid of eczema starting from the inside, out!